Emergence of Hilbert Space Fragmentation in Ising Models with a Weak Transverse Field

 where ${\hat \sigma}_i^{\mu}$ ($\mu=x,y,z$) denotes the Pauli spin operators at site $i$, $\langle i,j \rangle$ indicates that the sites $i$ and $j$ are neighboring, and $h_{x}$ denotes the strength of the transverse field.
 While the DW number, i.e., the eigenvalues $n_{\rm DW}$ of $\sum_{\langle i,j \rangle}(1-\hat \sigma_{i}^{z}\hat \sigma_{j}^{z})/2$, is not conserved under the time evolution by ${\hat H}$ for finite $h_{x}$, it is approximately conserved for a long time if $h_{x}$ is sufficiently small \cite{abanin2017rigorous}.
 Indeed, from a first-order perturbation theory, we obtain the following effective Hamiltonian \cite{close2011rapid,van2020quantum}:

 where the operator $\hat Q_{i}$ projects all spin configurations onto the state space in which the sum of the $z$ components of the $2\times d$ spins surrounding the site $i$ is zero (see Fig.~\ref{fig:Fig1twocol}~(a)).
-For example, the projector ${\hat Q_i}$ for $d=2$ is explicitly given by \cite{suppbib}
+For example, the projector ${\hat Q_i}$ for $d=2$ is explicitly given by \cite{suppbib2}

 where ${\rm ngbh}(i)$ denotes the nearest-neighbor sites of the site $i$.
-The effective Hamiltonian $\hat{H}_{\rm eff}$ approximates the dynamics of local observables governed by the original Hamiltonian (\ref{eq:TFIham}) for a certain time scale that goes to infinity as $h_x \rightarrow 0$~\cite{suppbib,gong2020error,gong2020universal}.
+The effective Hamiltonian $\hat{H}_{\rm eff}$ approximates the dynamics of local observables governed by the original Hamiltonian (\ref{eq:TFIham}) for a certain time scale that goes to infinity as $h_x \rightarrow 0$~\cite{suppbib2,gong2020error,gong2020universal}.

-Since $\hat{H}_1$ commutes with $\hat{H}_\mathrm{DW}$, these Hamiltonians lead to the same dynamics when we specify a DW sector.
+Since $\hat{H}_1$ commutes with $\hat{H}_\mathrm{DW}$, Hamiltonians $\hat H_{1}$ and $\hat H_{\rm eff}$ lead to the same dynamics when we specify a DW sector.
 Thus, we focus on the Hamiltonian $\hat H_{1}$ in the following.
-The Hamiltonian $\hat H_{1}$ is non-integrable as discussed later; it possesses a single ${\it U}(1)$ conserved quantity of the DW number and is block-diagonalized accordingly.
-Apart from spatial symmetries, such as inversion, the Hamiltonian also has chiral symmetry, i.e., $\hat H_{1}$ anti-commutes with $\prod_i \hat \sigma_i^{\nu}$ ($\nu=y,z$) \cite{one_myfoot}.
+The Hamiltonian $\hat H_{1}$ is non-integrable as discussed later; it conserves the DW number and is block diagonalized accordingly.
+Apart from spatial symmetries, such as inversion, the Hamiltonian also has global chiral symmetry, i.e., $\hat H_{1}$ anti-commutes with $\prod_i \hat \sigma_i^{\nu}$ ($\nu=y,z$) \cite{one_myfoot}.
 This symmetry produces non-zero energy eigenvalues in pairs with opposite signs.
-While the Hamiltonian also has $Z_2$ symmetry (i.e., $\hat{H}_1$ commutes with $\prod_i \hat \sigma_i^x$), we confirm that this symmetry is irrelevant for the emergence of HSF.
+While the Hamiltonian also has global $\mathbb{Z}_2$ symmetry (i.e., $\hat{H}_1$ commutes with $\prod_i \hat \sigma_i^x$), we confirm that this symmetry is irrelevant for the emergence of HSF.